ibmdataworks/datafirst/datascientist/interactive-analytics/Readme.md

 #Part 1 - Root Cause Analysis..
 [<img src="https://github.com/ibmdataworks/datafirst/raw/master/datascientist/media/DSE2E1.png">](https://github.com/ibmdataworks/datafirst/tree/master/datascientist/interactive-analytics/)

-## Hands-On-Lab: Data Scientist

-Analyze sales data in dashDB from IBM Data Science Experience using Spark based IPython Notebooks

-### Introduction

-IBM Data Science Experience is an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to drive analytics and derive insights.
-Data Scientists can use Python, R, or Scala in Jupyter Notebooks already connected to Spark or RStudio for open source R computing environment.

----

 This lab exercise uses an IPython Notebook in Data Science Experience to connect with dashDB, explores sales, product data and analyze sales performance for a specific product line.
 Pixiedust, a Python based visualization package is used to visualize the results.

 ![overview](https://github.com/gfilla/testing/raw/master/media/overview.gif)